 Special circuitry installed between the generator and your main electrical service panel can allocate standby electrical power to different circuits.
 This control circuitry ensures that key home systems (water heaters, HVAC system, refrigerator, etc.) can keep operating.

 There are a few major differences when deciding on a generator for your home.
 A whole-house generator provides your home with full backup power with 22kW to 48 kW.
 A standard generator only provides power to a few items at a time with 9kW to 20kW.
 A whole-house generator has a larger engine and can run for a longer period of time.
 They are also a lot quieter than the standard backup generator.
 Our professionals are ready to help you decide on the best generator option for your [city1] home.
 Contact us today for a free estimate in [city1] and the surrounding areas.

 Severe weather is a sure thing today.
 Instead of suffering through the next power outage, why not make your home storm ready with a new generator.

 Call or email Pipe Works Services, Inc. for a generator inspection and estimate.
-We offer our generator services in Chatham, Madison, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Wayne, and the neighboring areas in Northern NJ.
+We offer our generator services in Chatham, Madison, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Somerset, and the neighboring areas in Northern NJ.

 our service area